SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 Your instructor Cathrine Fodstad is certified horse trainer from Holar University College and instructor from Norwegian Equine Center, she has tamed hundreds of horses and is first Norwegian to complete Mongol Derby, world`s longest and toughest horse race.

-After 35 years of riding and training horses, she discovered a method that consistently allowed her to connect with horses, and easily lead and ride them at liberty. - Now you can do the same in the comfort of your own fascicles!
+After 35 years of riding and training horses, she discovered a method that consistently allowed her to connect with horses, and easily lead and ride them at liberty. - Now you can do the same through videos showing how (with different horses) and access to weekly live Q&A`s!

 Riding without reins may look complicated but its not, anyone can do this, the exercises are not difficult to do but will require some time and dedication, combined with the willingness to start at the start.
 Because the connection we build on the ground we bring with us up into the saddle.